 - not compete (the director may not pursue, by himself or herself or through entities, activities that are in competition with the activity of the company, unless so authorised by the relevant corporate body);

-- prevent any conflict of interests (a director is required to avoid situations in which he or she has or could have an interest that conflicts with the company's interests, to declare such conflict or potential conflict to the other directors, and is also prohibited from taking part in the relevant decisions that could be affected by such conflict or potential conflict of interests); and
+- prevent any conflict of interests (a director is required to avoid situations in which he or she has or could have an interest that conflicts with the company's interests, to declare that conflict or potential conflict to the other directors, and is prohibited from taking part in the relevant decisions that could be affected by that conflict or potential conflict of interests); and

 - ensure conformity between actions and respective records and publications.

-Compliance with these duties implies that the directors shall not accept a mandate in cases where there is a lack of appropriate personal and professional conditions to carry out the mandate in adequate form (e.g., lack of time or necessary knowledge and preparation to take on a position); and that they must be duly informed when making decisions, for which directors shall request all necessary information and endeavour to obtain the same, including expert advice.
+Compliance with these duties implies that the directors shall not accept a mandate if there is a lack of appropriate personal and professional conditions to carry out the mandate in an adequate form (e.g., lack of time or necessary knowledge and preparation to take on a position), and that they must be duly informed when making decisions, for which directors shall request all necessary information and endeavour to obtain the same, including expert advice.